starfollower/starfollower/README.md

-  call me rocket . preferably only call me that. thankies I go by she/he , i have bpd and adhd i'm SEVENTEEN YEARS OLD. anyone under FOURTEEN DNI . if ur 14 IWC!!!
+  call me rocket . preferably only call me that. thankies I go by she/he , i have bpd and adhd i'm SEVENTEEN YEARS OLD.
+ALMOST eighteen anyone under FOURTEEN DNI . if ur 14 IWC!!!
   I don't want to be friends with people that much younger than me!!! sorry!